This topic answers commonly asked questions.

 Can I use Optimizely Full Stack if my site is heavily cached on a CDN?

 Yes, it is possible to use Full Stack with a heavily cached site.
 This setup requires appropriate configuration at your CDN provider and some additional implementation in the backend.
-Please contact your Customer Success Manager to discuss options.
+Contact your Customer Success Manager to discuss options.
 Read more about content delivery networks.

 Do I need to modify my firewall when using Optimizely Full Stack?